How to setup Apple Watch to show elevation gained in real time?

 For runners or enthusiasts who want to get stronger legs, doing hilly runs is a great option.
 Many runners also find themselves at times training for a race, either a trail race or road race, that has significant hills.
+This can leave folks striving to achieve training targets for total hills run.
+Some even go so far as to center their training or objective around this (like “Everesting” or climbing the height of Mount Everest).

 Whether you are running hills for training or for a race, knowing how much hill is left can be a big benefit.
 Often GPS tools like Strava or MapMyRun will show you elevation gain at the end of the run, but knowing live time can keep you engaged and motivated to keep powering through.

-The Apple Watch lets you see how much elevation you have gained in live time.
 Have a race that you know has 500 feet of elevation gain?
 Use this setup and when if shows 450 feet you know it’s almost all downhill (or flat) from here.

 To set this up you will need your paired iPhone.